eclipse-sw360/sw360/README.md

 ### Liferay Configuration

-You should provide below property configuration based on his/her liferay deployment environment as found in the master pom.xml file.
+You should provide below property configuration based on his/her Liferay deployment environment as found in the master pom.xml file.

 Please note that you should run the Liferay installation procedures as found on the